Opus10/qik/docs/commands.md

 cache = "repo"
 ```

 Qik parametrizes any command with `{module}` across all modules. `qik format` will run three invocations of `ruff format` in parallel.
-Use `qik format -m my_module_a -m module_c` to run specific modules.
+Use `qik format -m my_module_a -m nested_module.b` to run specific modules.

 We'll cover more advanced module configuration later.
 For now keep the following in mind:

-- `modules` is a list of paths separated with `.` or `/`.
+- `modules` is a list of paths, using `/` as the directory separator.
-- Use `modules = [{ name = "name", path = "path"}]` to give the module a different name.
+- Use `modules = [{ name = "name", path = "path/to/folder"}]` to give the module a different name (alphanumeric characters, dots, or underscores only).
-- Use `{module.dir}` for the directory or `{module.imp}` for the dotted import path.
+- Use `{module.dir}` for the directory or `{module.pyimport}` for the dotted Python import path.

 ## Dependencies

 Qik command caching is centered around a rich set of dependencies.
-Here we'll cover globs, distributions, modules, commands, and constants.
+Here we'll cover globs, commands, constants, and Python-specific dependencies.
 At the end, we'll touch on global dependencies across all commands.

 For a more in-depth look into how dependency caching works, see [the caching section](caching.md).